NOTE: Changes to this document from its December 2018 version are highlighted in yellow.

 During your cooling-off period, you must not:

-Work for, contract with or serve on the board of directors of an entity, including a public sector entity, with which you had direct and significant official dealings in the year preceding your last day in public office.[i]
+for, contract with or serve on the board of directors of an entity, other than a public sector

 Make representations to a department, organization, board, commission, tribunal or public sector entity with which you had

-direct and significant official dealings in the year preceding your last day in public office.[ii]
+direct and significant official dealings in the year preceding your last day in public office.[iii]

 Dealings include negotiations, briefings, contracts and the making of representations.